Ukrainian Premier League: Vyshcha Liha and Professional Football League (1992–1999)

-Since the fall of the Soviet Union, the inaugural independent championship took place hastily at the start of spring 1992 after the creation of the Ukrainian Higher League (Вища Ліга, Vyshcha Liha).
+After the fall of the Soviet Union, the inaugural independent championship took place hastily at the start of spring 1992 after the creation of the Ukrainian Higher League (Вища Ліга, Vyshcha Liha).
 The League was created out of the six teams that took part in the Soviet Top League, two teams from the Soviet First League, and nine out of the eleven Ukrainian teams from the Soviet Second League.
 The other two of that eleven were placed in the Ukrainian First League as they were to be relegated anyway.
 The two best teams of the Soviet Second League B of the Ukrainian Zone were also placed in the Higher League along with the winner of the 1991 Ukrainian Cup which finished ninth in the same group (Soviet Second League B).

 The 20 participants were split into two groups with the winners playing for the championship title and the runners-up playing for third place.
 Three teams from each group were to be relegated.
 As expected, the five favorites, Dynamo Kyiv, Dnipro Dnipropetrovsk, Shakhtar Donetsk, Chornomorets Odesa, and Metalist Kharkiv finished at the top of each group.
 In the championship play-off game in Lviv, a sensation took place as Tavriya Simferopol beat Dynamo Kyiv 1–0.
-The Crimeans earned the first Ukrainian title (thus far their only one), losing only once to Temp Shepetivka.
+The Crimeans earned the first Ukrainian title, the only one in their history, with Tavriya only losing once, to Temp Shepetivka.
+To this date, this is the only title that was not won either by Dynamo or Shakhtar.
+Tavriya went extinct in 2014.

-After being stunned in the first championship by the tragedy in Lviv, Dynamo Kyiv were anxious to earn their first title at the second opportunity.
-In the second Ukrainian championship, which had a regular League format of 16 teams, the main rivals of the Kyivians were Dnipro Dnipropetrovsk, who were top after the first half of the season.
-By the end of the season both teams were neck and neck and at the end they finished with the same number of points.
-The championship title was awarded to Dynamo Kyiv as they had a better goal difference.
-Neither the Golden match, nor the fact that Dnipro Dnipropetrovsk had a better head-to-head record was considered.
+After being stunned in the first championship by Tavriya Simferopol in Lviv, Dynamo Kyiv were anxious to earn their first title at the second opportunity.
+In the second Ukrainian championship, which had a regular League format of 16 teams, their main rivals were Dnipro Dnipropetrovsk, who were top after the first half of the season.
+By the end of the season both teams were neck and neck and they finished with the same number of points, and Dynamo Kyiv won the title on goal difference.

-The next seven years were known as the total domination of Dynamo Kyiv.
+The next eight years were known as the total domination of Dynamo Kyiv.
 During this period 'the main Soviet protagonists' had changed as some of the best teams were facing a crisis.
 After the 1993–94 season Metalist Kharkiv were surprisingly relegated to the First League.
 In the 1995–96 season Shakhtar Donetsk had the worst year in the club's history, coming tenth.
 Chornomorets Odesa were relegated twice during that first decade after which manager Leonid Buryak was sacked.
 A few newly created teams have since emerged such as Arsenal Kyiv and Metalurh Donetsk, as well as Vorskla Poltava, who surprisingly came third in the club's first season at the Top Level in the 1997.